fmaste/Haskell/doc/Free.md

 We abstracted the recursive part, taking out ```(List a)``` from ```Cons```.

-And its kind and type are know:
+And its kind and type are now:
 ```haskell
 Prelude> :k ListF
 ListF :: * -> * -> *